 I never thought I would go back to writing on this blog this soon.
-But my lovely baby is sleeping and I’m pumping, while listening to Bowie.
+But my lovely baby is sleeping, and I’m pumping while listening to Bowie.
 Got nothing much to do around the house since I stopped working.
-And so in my idle moment (which usually last for a little over three hours these days) I decided to share about my birthing experience.
+And so in my idle moment (which usually lasts for a little over three hours these days), I decided to share my birthing experience.

-At the ER, my mom and I talked about that same day the year before while a nurse put on my IV line which had meds to induce labor and to lower my blood pressure, as I suddenly had a case of mild pre-eclampsia. 🙄 It almost got emotional, but I guess the feeling of welcoming a new life made it less sad and more hopeful and bright.
+At the ER, my mom and I talked about that same day, the year before, while a nurse put on my IV line.
+The nurse was administering meds to induce labor and to lower my blood pressure (I suddenly had a case of mild pre-eclampsia. 🙄) It almost got emotional, but I guess the feeling of welcoming a new life made it less sad and more hopeful and bright.

-When I was wheeled in the labor room at around 9 AM -ish, I was constantly texting my mom who was sitting outside the doors.
-Being inside alone without my mom or even Tim made me feel a little vulnerable and bored, but to be honest the next few hours were the quickest I’ve ever experienced in my life.
-The nurses assigned to me were really nice and attentive to my needs so I had someone to talk to at least, and I felt comfortable despite my IV line and my fluctuating blood pressure and my non-dilating cervix.
+When I was wheeled in the labor room at around 9 AM -ish, I was constantly texting my mom, who was sitting outside the doors.
+Being inside alone without my mom or even Tim made me feel a little vulnerable and bored.
+Still, to be honest, the next few hours were the quickest I’ve ever experienced in my life.
+The nurses assigned to me were really friendly and attentive to my needs.
+So, I had someone to talk to, at least, and I felt comfortable despite my IV line and my fluctuating blood pressure and my non-dilating cervix.

-At around 4:30-ish in the afternoon, she came by and told me that my baby’s heart rate is getting faster as I am being induced which means he’s getting stressed and she didn’t want to risk any complications it might bring.
+At around 4:30-ish in the afternoon, she came by.
+She told me that my baby’s heart rate is getting faster as I am being induced, which means he’s getting stressed, and she didn’t want to risk any complications.
 So she frankly told me that she’d have to perform an emergency c-section on me.
 My heart dropped, the lowest I have ever felt it drop in a year.
-The last time I felt that was when Tim went out of our bedroom to tell me that dad has passed on the night of the same day a year ago…
+The last time I felt that was when Tim went out of our bedroom to tell me that dad passed on the night of the same day a year ago…

-But I agreed anyway, it’s not as if I have any other choice and if my condition was harming or is going to harm my baby then of course I’d go through it.
-Funny thing was, Tim went home for a bit to try to relax.
+But I agreed anyway, it’s not as if I have any other choice and if my condition was harming or is going to harm my baby then, of course, I’d go through it.
+The funny thing was, Tim went home for a bit to try to relax.
 I didn’t know that he did, I only found out when we spoke that evening after I checked out of recovery.
-Turned out he was all tense all day… my OB even told me she saw him outside the OR doors standing, waiting.
-So she told him to get back up to my room and wait for me there instead because I will be inside the OR for a few more hours.
+Turned out, he was all tense all day… my OB even told me she saw him outside the OR doors standing, waiting.
+So she told him to get back up to my room and wait for me there instead.
+Because I will be inside the OR for a few more hours.
 My OB and I had a great laugh about it.

 So I was wheeled into the operating room itself.
 I was helped onto the table, I actually didn’t have to move much.
-Everyone’s been doing the movement for me and I’m not even sedated yet.
+Everyone’s been doing the movement for me, and I’m not even sedated yet.
 Soon after, the doctors came in.
-First came in the anesthesiologist, then my OB and then the pediatrician.
-The anesthesiologist was nice, calm, and sweet I didn’t feel nervous at all.
-I guess the morphine she put into my IV line helped. lol 😂 Her hands were also so light, I barely even felt her administer the spinal block.
-I knew it was difficult to find the right spot, because although I was curled up in a ball on my side, the tall strong guy who does all the lifting for me still forced me to an even–rounder ball, if that makes sense.
+First went in the anesthesiologist, then my OB, and then the pediatrician.
+The anesthesiologist was friendly, calm, and sweet.
+I didn’t feel nervous at all.
+I guess the morphine she put into my IV line helped.
+Lol 😂 Her hands were also so light, I barely even felt her administer the spinal block.
+I knew it was challenging to find the right spot because although I was curled up in a ball on my side, the tall, strong guy who does all the lifting for me still forced me to an even–rounder ball if that makes sense.
 LOL

 Then I felt it kick in.
 The anesthesia.
-All of a sudden I couldn’t feel anything from my belly down.
-Couldn’t even move my feet even if I was sure I was forcing myself to move it.
+All of a sudden, I couldn’t feel anything from my belly down.
+I couldn’t even move my feet even if I was sure I was forcing myself to move it.
 Then the morphine started to kick in deeper, too.
-The next thing I knew, my OB was talking to me asking me what type of cut I prefer.
-I wanted to joke around but I was a little woozy, I just laughed a little and said I wanted a bikini cut if it’s possible.
-She hesitated quite a bit for some reason I didn’t remember (or I didn’t hear) her say but then she said that she’d do the bikini cut after all.
+The next thing I knew, my OB was talking to me, asking me what type of cut I prefer.
+I wanted to joke around, but I was a little woozy, I just laughed a little and said I wanted a bikini cut if it’s possible.
+She hesitated quite a bit for some reason I didn’t remember (or I didn’t hear) her say, but then she said that she’d do the bikini cut after all.

-I was shocked and got really scared for a solid few seconds but the people inside the operating room were all so nice and calm, and when I heard my baby cry as they took him to the table to pump the meconium (the poop he swallowed) out of his stomach, I… well I could not explain how I felt exactly.
+I was shocked and got really scared for a solid few seconds.
+Still, the people inside the operating room were all so lovely and calm.
+When I heard my baby cry as they took him to the table to pump the meconium (the poop he swallowed) out of his stomach, I… well I could not explain how I felt exactly.
 Only that I remembered thinking that his cry was very distinct from any baby I have heard cry all my life.
-Here are photos:
+Here are the photos:

-She explained that the reason why I probably have not dilated was that he was coiled and that medication for inducing labor has probably caused him a lot of stress which then caused him to poop early.
-He wasn’t even due yet, and him swallowing his poop was the very thing we were avoiding in the first place which was why my OB and I agreed to have me induced early in the first place.
+She explained that the reason why I probably have not dilated was that he was coiled and that medication for inducing labor has probably caused him a lot of stress, which then caused him to poop early.
+He wasn’t even due yet, and him swallowing his poop was the very thing we were avoiding in the first place, which was why my OB and I agreed to have me induced early.

 Soon after, the pedia showed me my baby boy.
-He smelled quite weird but for an even weirder reason, I found that smell oddly good.
+He smelled quite weird, but for an even more bizarre reason, I found that smell oddly good.
 Here’s what he looked like when they showed him to me:

 I didn’t notice the time I spent in the recovery room.
 The next thing I know was that some guy came in and asked me if I can move my feet.
-I easily moved my toes on my right foot and barely moved my toes on the left but he seemed satisfied.
-Not long after I was taken to my room to recover.
+I quickly moved my toes on my right foot and barely moved my toes on the left, but he seemed satisfied.
+Not long after, I was taken to my room to recover.

 For my readers na may kids na, share niyo naman birth experience ninyo. ^^